-Assoc.
-VP for Undergraduate Studies and Professor of English
+Associate Vice President for Academic Affairs and Professor of English

 Co-Founder, DU Scholars Program

 Mission to Mentor Program

 The Mission to Mentor Program of the Boys & Girls Clubs of Springfield pairs club members with community volunteers.
 Unit Directors from each of the three Springfield clubs are continually identifying Club members who have the greatest need for a one-on-one mentoring relationship.
 Community volunteers (the mentor) are matched up with a club member (the mentee) based on interests and hobbies.
 Mentors (the volunteer) make a commitment to meet with a mentee (the club member) one hour per week on site at the Boys & Girls Clubs of Springfield.

 Please contact Debbie Herron to learn more or to sign up for the Mission to Mentor Program.

 It may sound obvious, but sometimes the best place to help a child realize their potential is at school.
 Kids enjoy having their “Bigs” meet with them there.
 “Bigs” meet with their “Little” during lunch time for 30 minutes once per week.

 Drury University supports the Lunch Buddy Program at Boyd Elementary (which is within walking distance of Drury).
 “Bigs” in the Lunch Buddies Program make a year-long commitment (per academic year) with the ideal situation being that the relationship lasts longer than a year.